 The poles are made from 100% carbon fiber.
 This of course adds to the weight being user friendly, but also adds positive results, in terms of functional use, for durability.

-The poles were sturdy and easily held my weight when leaning on them while negotiating a tricky river crossing.
+The poles were sturdy and easily held my weight when I leaned on them while negotiating a tricky river crossing.
 There was no sense of any chance of them giving out which was excellent, they felt strong and stable.

 I also, given that this a review :-), put more of my weight (I’m about 83 kg) on them than I ever normally would, to see how they would feel.
 I had confidence that they would hold as I did this, and they did, again, they stayed strong and steady,